CLOBr Logo

 How Perpetuals Work in DeFi

-On Solana platforms like Drift, Mango Markets, or ox.fun:
+On Solana platforms like Drift or Zeta Markets:

-- You can take long positions (betting price will rise) or short positions (betting price will fall)
+2. Go long (betting price rises) or short (betting price falls)

-- You pay funding rates to maintain positions (positive or negative, depending on market conditions)
+4. Pay funding rates to keep positions open (positive or negative, depending on market balance)

 Comparison of Trade Types